sarzil-hossain/reactance/README.md

 |vmess_port|port number for vmess|4438|all_vpns, xray|

 ## User Definitions
 Users can be set up based on protocol (same users across all servers for same services) or hosts (specific users on specific servers).
-For user management based on protocols, write your user definitions in `group_vars/all.yaml`.
+For user management based on services, write your user definitions in `group_vars/all.yaml`.
 For user management based on specific hosts, write your user definitions in `host_vars/all.yaml` (group_vars would be overriden for that host).

 The parameters for the user definitions are:
 |Parameter Name|Description|Type|Default Value|Importance|